Grain bin design and modifications

 - Larger roof openings.
 Roof openings should be at least 22 inches in diameter or 22 inches x 35 inches (oval).
 Larger openings provide easier access for rescuers and observers.
 If you have an overhead catwalk, your roof opening should be located either at the 1 o’clock or 5 o’clock position.

 - Ladders.
 Vertical, fixed ladders should be accessible from the inside wall or roof opening to provide a path of escape in case of an emergency.
-Vertical ladders fixed on the outside wall that are over 20 feet high should be equipped with a cage and rest platforms located every 30 feet.
+Vertical ladders fixed on the outside wall should have appropriate ladders and safety cages or fall protection systems depending on local requirements.
 Roof ladders should be readily accessible from the vertical wall ladder fixed on the outside wall.
 Hand loop rails at the top of the vertical ladder, hand rails on the roof ladder and guard rails around the manhole are desirable safety features.

 - Locks.
 Doors and other openings should be locked and secured at all times.
 This allows extra time to think before initial entry.
 You should also be able to turn off and padlock power switches, so nobody can turn on the power when others are in the bin.